Patrick Chan: 2017–2018 season

 During his final competitive season, Chan placed fourth at the 2017 Skate Canada International and withdrew from the 2017 NHK Trophy.
 Following Skate Canada, he moved to Vancouver to take a break, then began training with coach Ravi Walia.
 In January, he won a record tenth Canadian title at the 2018 Canadian Championships.

 In February, Chan represented Canada at his third Olympics, in Pyeongchang, South Korea.
 He won his first Olympic gold and third Olympic medal overall during the team event, defeating the Olympic Athletes from Russia.
 He skated both segments, ranking third in the short and first in the free skate.
 This earned 18 team points for Canada, six more than the Russian skater Mikhail Kolyada.
 In the individual men's event, Chan finished ninth after placing sixth in the short program and eighth in the free skate.
 He had tripled a quad attempt, doubled a triple, and touched down with his hand on a triple axel.
 He stated that this Olympic event was his last competition.
 He officially retired from competition on April 16, 2018.

 Later career

 Chan still participates in major figure skating tours in Canada.
 In December 2018, he tore a couple of knee ligaments in a skiing accident.
+He announced that the 2024 Stars on Ice Canada tour will be his last skating on ice in front of an audience.

+For the figure skating season of 2018-2019, he was named event ambassador for the ISU Grand Prix of Figure Skating Final in Vancouver.

 In 2020, he became an Olympic Committee ambassador and had the distinction of being named the Athlete Role Model for figure skating at the 2020 Winter Youth Olympics in Lausanne, Switzerland.

+Chan and Elizabeth Putnam choreographed Seo Min-kyu's free skate to Le temps des cathédrales for the 2023-2024 figure skating season.
+They previously choreographed his programs for the 2021-2022 and the 2022-2023 seasons.

+In 2023, he was named event ambassador for Skate Canada International.

+In 2024, he and Joannie Rochette were named event ambassadors for 2024 ISU World Figure Skating Championships in Montreal.